CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    Setting kS to 1 doesn't start spinning the wheel, so I double it to 2, which remains still.
 Doubling it to 4 still doesn't move, so I up it to 8 where it does start moving.
 Going back to 6 stops the wheel, and so does 7, so I leave the kS at 7 and move on to the next step.

-   I set the kP to 10/10 = 1 (1 amp output per rps error), and notice that the wheel starts moving up to the setpoint, but can't quite reach it.
+   The gear ratios are 1, so I set the kP to 1 amp output per rps error, and notice that the wheel starts moving up to the setpoint, but can't quite reach it.
 It stalls out at 65-70 rps.
 This means the drag is significant and preventing us from reaching the setpoint, necessitating a kV.

    Now I set kV to 1, and notice that it significantly overshoots.
 I halve it to 0.5, 0.25, then 0.125 before I notice it just barely passes the target, so I leave it at 0.125 and move on to the low setpoint.